ythuangyt/friendship-mobility/index.md

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/periodic.html"></iframe>

 There indeed is a clear difference between the western world where most employees follow a 9-to-5 job, and the eastern world where it is more likely to start working later, but also stay working later!

-### What do you have planned for the winter?

-A person's movements is very complex to understand, as it includes many factors, one of which is the time of the year!
-How much do you think a user's movements depends on the season?
-Actually, quite a lot!
-The following plots show the distribution of checkins for some location type in 4 major countries.

-<iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/seasonality.html"></iframe>

-As it was to be expected, parks in Great Britain experience a real drought in the winter!
-This makes sense, no one wants to walk around Hyde Park in the freezing cold, right *mate*?
-It seems, however, that other locations do not follow this pattern.
-Shrines in Japan see their popularity doubled since almost all the Japanese gather to the shrines to wish for happiness for the following year at the new year's eve.